-The low-level ARM specific code can be found in \src\platform\ - the two files port.c and port.h define target peripherals and GPIOs which are enabled and in use i.e. SPI1 for SPI communications with DW1000, SPI2 for SPI communications with LCD, other GPIO lines for application configuration and control.
+In the CooCox IDE based project the low-level ARM specific code can be found in \src\platform\ - the two files port.c and port.h define target peripherals and GPIOs which are enabled and in use i.e. SPI1 for SPI communications with DW1000, SPI2 for SPI communications with LCD, other GPIO lines for application configuration and control.